GoogleChrome/web-vitals/README.md

    * candidate interaction's `startTime` and the `processingEnd` time of the
    * last event processed within that animation frame.
 If the browser does not
    * support the Long Animation Frame API or no `long-animation-frame` entries
-   * are detect, this array will be empty.
+   * are detected, this array will be empty.
    */
   longAnimationFrameEntries: PerformanceLongAnimationFrameTiming[];
   /**
-   * The longest Long Animation Frame script that intersects the INP
+   * Summary information about the longest script entry intersecting the INP
-   * interaction.
+   * duration.
+Note, only script entries above 5 milliseconds are reported by
+   * the Long Animation Frame API.
    */
-  longestScript?: longestScriptSummary;
+  longestScript?: INPLongestScriptSummary;
   /**
    * The total duration of Long Animation Frame scripts that intersect the INP
    * duration excluding any forced style and layout (that is included in